danielasanchez/ReactJS/README.md

 # Update!

-A new repository was created that uses **Vite** to create projects and only uses functional components> [ReactJS2025](https://github.com/danielasanchez/ReactJS2025).
+A new repository was created that uses **Vite** to create projects and only uses functional components: [ReactJS2025](https://github.com/danielasanchez/ReactJS2025).